lsst/ap_verify/doc/lsst.ap.verify/running.rst

 #######################################

 ``ap_verify`` is a Python script designed to be run on both developer machines and verification servers.
-While ``ap_verify`` is not a :ref:`command-line task<lsst.pipe.base>`, the command-line interface is designed to resemble that of command-line tasks where practical.
+While ``ap_verify`` is not a :doc:`command-line task</modules/lsst.pipe.base/index>`, the command-line interface is designed to resemble that of command-line tasks where practical.
 This page describes the minimum options needed to run ``ap_verify``.
-For more details, see the :ref:`ap-verify-cmd` or run :option:`ap_verify.py -h`.
+For more details, see the :doc:`command-line-reference` or run :option:`ap_verify.py -h`.

 .. _ap-verify-dataset-name:

 Datasets as input arguments
 ===========================

-Since ``ap_verify`` begins with an uningested :ref:`dataset<ap-verify-datasets>`, the input argument is a dataset name rather than a repository.
+Since ``ap_verify`` begins with an uningested :doc:`dataset<datasets>`, the input argument is a dataset name rather than a repository.

-Datasets are identified by a name that gets mapped to an :ref:`eups-registered directory <ap-verify-datasets-install>` containing the data.
+Datasets are identified by a name that gets mapped to an :doc:`eups-registered directory <datasets-install>` containing the data.
 The mapping is :ref:`configurable<ap-verify-configuration-dataset>`.
 The dataset names are a placeholder for a future data repository versioning system, and may be replaced in a later version of ``ap_verify``.